Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 			{
 				// Will be called when the FeedView is about to open
 				// This is a good time to pause your game
 			}

+			@Override public void onViewReady()
+			{
+			       	// Will be called when the FeedView object is ready
+				// This is a good time interact with the object
+			}
 		});
 	}